 With apologies to Charles Dickens, this was the experience of Sophie and Rufus at the vet.
 Two vastly different experiences.

-They each needed blood work done before starting their heart worm medicine but I decided against taking them in together for fear of being pulled over.
+They each needed blood work done before starting their heart worm medicine but I decided against taking them in together for fear of being pulled over – literally by them.
 Fortunately the vet office staff knows my dogs and scheduling them was no issue at all.

 Sophie was first: she would show up Tuesday afternoon and get her blood drawn in ten seconds.
 Only her needing to run up to and greet absolutely everyone while wiggling would draw out the visit.
 She has the best time at the vet.
 I realize that’s like saying you have the best time at the dentist.
 Your dentist might be super cool but nobody has the best time there.
 Sophie is a special girl, however.
 She does not associate the vet with anything fearful.
 If there are frightened dogs there, she’ll notice but they won’t rain on her parade.
 There is nothing hard about taking her there.
 I made sure to chit-chat with office staff and Branden the vet tech, trying to make the most of my $118 visit.
 In the meantime, she got treat after treat and showed the office staff why they love their job.

-Representing the opposing view of the vet was Rufus.
+Representing the opposing view was Rufus.
 His visit was Wednesday.
 It went better than expected, but that’s not saying much.
 He has set the bar so low that as long as I leave without a pounding headache and clenched teeth, it’s a win.

 We started by just walking outside the office so he could pee and sniff around.
 He needs to be acclimated every time we go in.
 Once inside he seemed as though he knew where he was, and it wasn’t awful.
 So far so good.